SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ## language change

-Language change is mainly studied in historical linguistics.
+⟮＿Language change＿⟯ is mainly studied in ⟮＿historical linguistics＿⟯.
 »⟮Language change⟯« is the ⟮change⟯ in ⟮＿the linguistic items＿⟯ of ⟮＿a languoid＿⟯ ⟮c_-2;over time⟯.

 ### what changes?